openworm/org.geppetto.docs/source/eclipsesetup.rst

 Last Update: June 29th 2017

-If you have any problems following this documentation please write on `Gitter chat <https://gitter.im/openworm/org.geppetto>`.
+If you have any problems following this documentation please write on the `Gitter chat <https://gitter.im/openworm/org.geppetto>`.

 * Install Eclipse Neon for J2EE